The Reasons Why the Ninevites’ Repentance to God Won Them God’s Mercy

-In the past, I saw the story of Nineveh in the: The people of Nineveh never worshiped the true God, resulting in their drifting further and further away from God and becoming ever more corrupt and evil.
-As a result, their evil deeds reached the eyes of God, and God decided to destroy the city of Nineveh.
-However, prior to His destruction of it, He sent Jonah to tell all the people there, “Yet forty days, and Nineveh shall be overthrown” (Jonah 3:4).
+The Bible records that the Ninevites never worshiped the true God, resulting in straying from God and becoming ever more corrupt and evil.
+As a result, their wickedness had come before God’s gaze, and God decided to destroy the city of Nineveh.
+However, prior to His destruction of it, God sent Jonah to tell all the people there, “Yet forty days, and Nineveh shall be overthrown” (Jonah 3:4).
 When hearing Jonah preach God’s will, those people, from the supreme king to his subjects, all wore sackcloth and ashes, neither ate nor drank, and cried mightily to God and repented to Him.
-Eventually, Jehovah God was touched by them, and then turned and repented.
+Eventually, Jehovah God turned and repented.
 The fate of the Ninevites was thus changed, and they were spared from being destroyed.
-Though this thing was recorded in a brief way in the Bible, it involved the fate of the whole great Nineveh.
-I believed that there was deep meaning in it, but I knew no more than that the Ninevites received mercy from God on account of their fasting and repenting.
-In this regard, I often pondered: Why could the Ninevites receive such great mercy from God?
-Is there any unknown secret in it?
+Though this thing was recorded in a brief way in the Bible, it involved the fate of the whole great city of Nineveh.
+So how did the Ninevites repent to God to get God’s mercy?
+Could it be that they only repented through outward behaviors of wearing sackcloth and ashes and fasting?

-I did not gain a deeper understanding of God’s mercy on the Ninevites until later I saw a spiritual book when visiting at my friend’s.
-The book says, “Once the people of Nineveh, from the supreme king to his subjects, learned that Jehovah God was angry with them, every single one of their actions, the entirety of their behavior, as well as every one of their decisions and choices were clear and plain in the sight of God. … The reason why God’s decision—to spare the Ninevites from the catastrophe—was so swift is that God observed the heart of every person of Nineveh.
-He saw what they held in the depths of their hearts: their sincere confession and repentance for their sins, their sincere belief in Him, their deep sense of how their wicked acts had enraged His disposition, and the resulting fear of Jehovah God’s impending punishment.
-At the same time, Jehovah God also heard the prayers from the depths of their hearts entreating Him to cease His anger against them so that they might avoid this catastrophe.
-When God observed all these facts, little by little His anger disappeared.
-Regardless of how great His anger had previously been, when He saw the sincere repentance in the depths of these people’s hearts His heart was touched by this, and so He could not bear to bring the catastrophe upon them, and He ceased to be angry at them.
-Instead He continued to extend His mercy and tolerance toward them and continued to guide and supply them” (“God Himself, the Unique II”).
+I did not gain a deeper understanding of God’s mercy on the Ninevites until later when I saw a book in my friend’s house.
+The book says, “Once all of the people of Nineveh, from the king to the commoners, learned that Jehovah God was angry with them, God could clearly and plainly see every single one of their subsequent actions and their conduct in its entirety, as well as every one of the decisions and choices that they made. … The reason why God’s decision—to spare the Ninevites from catastrophe—was so swift is that God observed the heart of every person of Nineveh.
+He saw what they held deep within their hearts: their sincere repentance and confession for their sins, their sincere belief in Him, their deep sense of how their wicked acts had enraged His disposition, and the resulting fear of Jehovah God’s impending punishment.
+At the same time, Jehovah God also heard their prayers, which came from deep within their hearts, entreating Him to no longer be angry at them, so that they might avoid this catastrophe.
+When God observed all these facts, little by little His anger faded away.
+Regardless of how great His anger had previously been, His heart was touched when He saw the sincere repentance deep within these people’s hearts, and so He could not bear to bring catastrophe upon them, and He ceased to be angry at them.
+Instead, He continued to extend His mercy and tolerance toward them and continued to guide and provide for them” (“God Himself, the Unique II”).

-This passage showed that the people of Nineveh believed God and could understand His voice.
+This passage showed that the Ninevites believed God and could recognize His voice.
 When hearing Jonah say, “Yet forty days, and Nineveh shall be overthrown,” they felt fear and trembling, realizing that these words were from God, because only God possesses such great authority and power to overthrow a great city.
 They were clearly aware that their own evil behavior had already offended Jehovah God and God would surely punish them.
-Yet, they did not escape this, nor did they oppose God; instead they completely accepted and obeyed Him.
-The people of Nineveh, from the supreme king to his subjects, all fasted, wore sackcloth, forsook the violence in their hands, and strived together in their repentance and confession before Jehovah God.
-At that time, God’s having mercy on these people was not just because of their behavior of wearing sackcloth and ashes and not eating or drinking anything, but because their repentance was not superficial nor temporary.
+Yet, they did not try to escape, nor did they oppose God; instead they completely accepted and obeyed Him.
+The Ninevites, from the supreme king to his subjects, all fasted, wore sackcloth, forsook the violence in their hands and turned away from their evil ways, and strived together in their repentance and confession before Jehovah God and no longer sinned or resisted God.
+From this we can see God’s having mercy on the Ninevites was not just because of their behavior of wearing sackcloth and ashes and not eating or drinking anything, but because their repentance was not superficial nor temporary.
 In it, there was not the slightest disguise, much less any purpose.
 It came from the depths of their hearts, sincere and thorough.
-God observed the bottom of the Ninevites’ hearts and saw their true repentance.
-Their sincerity moved God so that He showed them mercy.
-From this, I found that what God looks at is our man’s heart instead of our external behaviors.
-God looks deep into man’s heart, and moreover, His mercy for us has principle.
-Regardless of how much we do outwardly to show our regret, if we cannot genuinely repent to God, then it will be impossible for us to gain His mercy.
+God observed the bottom of the Ninevites’ hearts and saw their true repentance, so that He showed them mercy.